-- 18.1 Career-progress decisions concern career-growth increments, merit increments, promotions, renewal of tenure-track appointments, and granting of appointments with tenure.
+- 18.1 Career-progress decisions concern increments, merit, promotions, renewal of tenure-track appointments, and granting of appointments with tenure.
 Career-progress decisions shall be based solely on performance reviews carried out according to applicable provisions in Article 17.
-All career-progress decisions are made by Deans or equivalent.
-Deans' decisions on renewal of tenure-track appointments or granting of tenure, however, require the approval of the Board of Governors or its delegate. - 18.2 For academic staff members in the faculty, librarian, instructor and laboratory instructor categories, careergrowth increments shall be awarded to those whose performance has met the standards for their level of appointment, subject to the limitations of the salary range for the category and rank and to the provisions of this agreement. - 18.3 Merit increments shall be awarded to those academic staff members who, considering their present category, rank, and duties, demonstrate exceptional service, or sustained performance that is well above average.
+All career-progress decisions are made by Deans.
+Deans' decisions on renewal of tenure-track appointments or granting of tenure, however, require the approval of the Board of Governors or its delegate. - 18.2 For academic staff members in the faculty, librarian, instructor and laboratory instructor categories, increments shall be awarded to those whose performance has met the standards for their level of appointment, subject to the limitations of the salary range for the category and rank and to the provisions of this agreement. - 18.3 Academic staff members who, considering their present category, rank, and duties, demonstrate exceptional performance or sustained performance that is well above average, as defined in the relevant Criteria Document, shall be considered for merit.
+The value of a merit is equal to one increment for the category and rank.
+Decisions on the award of merit will be made by the Dean after considering the recommendation of the relevant Performance Review Committee.

-Decisions on merit increments shall be based on the academic staff member's performance since the last merit increment received or, if the member has never received a merit increment, since initial appointment.
-While decisions on merit increments are based primarily on a member's performance of the duties listed in Article 16 for that category of member, outstanding contributions in the areas of scholarship and administration shall be given due consideration even if these are not among the duties listed for that category of member.
+Decisions on merit shall be based on the academic staff member's performance since the last merit received or, if the member has never received merit, since initial appointment.
+While decisions on merit are based primarily on members' performance of the duties listed in Article 16 for that category of a member, outstanding contributions in the areas of scholarship and administration shall be given due consideration even if these are not among the duties listed for that category of member.

-The initial reviewer and/or review committee may recommend an academic staff member to the Dean or equivalent for a merit increment, whether or not the member has applied for a merit increment under Article 17.9.
+The initial reviewer and/or review committee may recommend an academic staff member to the Dean for a merit, whether or not the member has applied for a merit under Article 17.8.

-- 18.4 Academic staff members with appointments in faculty, librarian, or laboratory-instructor categories who meet the criteria in the relevant Criteria Document shall be promoted. - 18.4.1 Any academic staff member appointed to the rank of Instructor upon application shall be reclassified to the appropriate rank after providing official documentation of the necessary qualifications as outlined in Article 13.5. - 18.5 Tenure-track appointments shall be renewed when academic staff members have performed their duties in a satisfactory manner and it is deemed that they should be given a further opportunity to progress towards a tenured appointment. - 18.6 Academic staff members with appointments in the faculty, librarian, instructor, or laboratory-instructor categories shall be granted an appointment with tenure when there is evidence of consistent performance that has met the standards for their category and rank of appointment through the probationary period (including, in the case of faculty members and librarians, professional growth and development demonstrated by contributions to their discipline and to the University) and where there is promise of future contributions that will enhance the academic reputation of the University. - 18.7 Criteria documents may elaborate upon, but shall not prescribe outside, the provisions of Articles 18.1 through 18.6 pertaining to the grounds for awarding merit increments, promotions and tenure.
+- 18.4 Academic staff members with appointments in faculty, librarian, or laboratory-instructor categories who meet the criteria in the relevant Criteria Document shall be promoted. - 18.4.1 Any academic staff member appointed to the rank of Instructor upon application shall be reclassified to the appropriate rank after providing official documentation of the necessary qualifications as outlined in Article 13.5. - 18.5 Tenure-track appointments shall be renewed when academic staff members have performed their duties in a satisfactory manner and it is deemed that they should be given a further opportunity to progress towards a tenured appointment. - 18.6 Academic staff members with appointments in the faculty, librarian, instructor, or laboratory-instructor categories shall be granted an appointment with tenure when there is evidence of consistent performance that has met the standards for their category and rank of appointment through the probationary period (including, in the case of faculty members and librarians, professional growth and development demonstrated by contributions to their discipline and to the University) and where there is promise of future contributions that will enhance the academic reputation of the University. - 18.7 Criteria Documents may elaborate upon, but shall not prescribe outside, the provisions of Articles 18.1 through 18.6 pertaining to the grounds for awarding merit, promotions and tenure.